gbif/hp-north-america/_posts/2023-01-31-na-region-deadline-announcements.md

 The NA Steering Committee wishes to acknowledge [Carole Sinou](https://www.gbif.org/contact-us/directory?personId=3917), of Canadensys.
 Carole has served as the Deputy Regional Representative for the last two terms (four years).
 Due to term limits she must step down, at least for a little while.
 We wish to thank Carole for all of her service to the North American community and we are pleased that she will remain a member of the NA Steering Group.

-Elections fill the role of Deputy Regional Representative will take place in March, 2023.
-If you are the Node Manager for GBIF node in North America and you would like to throw your hat into the ring, please notify the Steering Group [via email](mailto: gbif.na.helpdesk@gmail.com) or [Slack](https://gbif-north-america.slack.com/join/shared_invite/zt-1duj62qwm-PoKZBpZGPX8ZREHkNRqoDw#/shared-invite/email).
-The Deputy's term is for two years, beginning in March.
+Elections to fill the role of Deputy Regional Representative will take place in March, 2023.
+If you are the Node Manager for a GBIF node in North America and you would like to throw your hat into the ring, please notify the Steering Group [via email](mailto: gbif.na.helpdesk@gmail.com) or [Slack](https://gbif-north-america.slack.com/join/shared_invite/zt-1duj62qwm-PoKZBpZGPX8ZREHkNRqoDw#/shared-invite/email).
+The Deputy's term is for two years, beginning in April.
 The Deputy will also become a member of the NA Steering Group.

 **Nominations must be submitted before March 1st.**